ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 In the above code, we access the framebuffer texture with `gpgpu.computation.getCurrentRenderTarget(gpgpu.particlesVariable).texture` and use that as color texture for the Plane.

 However, we get a fully red plane because our shader program `textureParticles.glsl` only outputs red.
-For now this is the desired behavior, our setup works so far!
+For now, this is the desired behavior, our setup works so far!

 ### Updating and Piping Particle Data